seanreed1111/sql-recipes/recipes.md

 GROUP BY name;
 ```
 ## The query does produce a result but not all dates are correct!!!
 ## So what’s going on?
 Why does the MAX() statement produce incorrect results?
-This happens because when you include a GROUP BY clause in a query, the only values that you can SELECT are the `grouped` columns or summary values calculated FROM the grouped column.
+This happens because when you include a GROUP BY clause in a query, the only values that you can SELECT are the `grouped` columns or SUMmary values calculated FROM the grouped column.
 ## If you display additional table columns, they’re not tied to the grouped columns and the values displayed for them are indeterMINate!
 So, since `travel_date` is not in the `GROUP BY`, SQL will not display the correct date!!